A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Flight to Iceland in March

 After numerous hours of planning and researching, the day finally arrived.
 It was a Friday afternoon, and I was a nervous wreck.
-It seems that every year that passes I get more scared of flying.
-As you can imagine, being on a plane for more than 7 hours, with the majority of the flight spent over the Atlantic and Arctic Oceans was not helpful to the situation.
+It seems that every year that passes, I get more scared of flying.
+As you can imagine, being on a plane for more than 7 hours, with the majority of the flight spent over the Atlantic and Arctic Oceans, was not helpful to the situation.

 Orlando to IcelandMy first transatlantic flight.

-The flight was with Icelandair, and surprisingly (at least for me) it was full.
+The flight was with Icelandair, and surprisingly (at least for me), it was packed.
 There are not many times on which I am glad to be only 5’0 feet “tall,” but I’m telling you, it was a tight fit in coach.
 Since it was an overnight flight, I had planned to sleep during the flight to avoid jet lag.
 Click here for 9 Tips from Travel Bloggers on How to Avoid Jet Lag.

 After deplaning, I purchased a SIM kit from Nova in one of the gift stores.
 However, after further research, I realized Simmin was probably a better choice (price-wise and because Nova’s mobile app is only in Icelandic).
 Then, we went to pick up our car rental and headed to our first destination: the Blue Lagoon.